dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 YES.
 The groups extension plugin now supports BuddyPress Groups as well as the Groups plugin found at WordPress.org.
 You can import groups from either of those plugins and can also restrict access and visibility to only members of the corresponding groups assigned to a sheet.
 You can now also assign multiple groups to a sheet, and display multiple groups on a page (either in one list, or separate lists by group).
 This is a paid extension that can be found at: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheet-groups/

 == Changelog ==
+**Version 2.1.0**

+*   Added shortcode argument to show headers for sheets (title, contacts, and description).
+Shown by default
+*   Added shortcode argument to show phone numbers on signup lists.
+Hidden by default
+*   Modified logic so that the "View All Sheets" link will NOT show on pages where you have specified a specific sheet ID in the shortcode.
+*   Code modifications to fix unpredictable output after signing up or clearing a signup (or using the back link from a sign up page) when using multiple sign up sheet shortcodes on one page

 **Version 2.0.4**

 *   Fixed issue where the wrong date could be used for a task signup if the date was specified in the shortcode, but the particular task was for a different date